libregraphicsmeeting/htdocs-2021/README.md

   Put them in a different branch or ask for a `htdocs-2021-assets` repository.
 - Please do not put the `vendor` directory in this repository.
   We can run `composer install` on the server whenever it is neeeded.
+- If possible, put the stuff that should be reached by http in a `public` directory and keep all Php code that should not be directly reached out of it.